Controlled equilibrium selection in stochastically perturbed dynamics: Introduction

 with $M\in\RR^{d\times d}$ exponentially dichotomous.
 Let $\bUssm$ denote the class of locally bounded stationary Markov controls $v$, under which the diffusion in \eqref{E-LQG} has a unique strong solution, is positive recurrent, and satisfies

 where $\mu_v$ denotes the associated invariant probability measure.

 As Theorem~\ref{T1.18} below asserts, the minimal control effort, defined by

 which is required to render the diffusion positive recurrent by controls in $\bUssm$, equals the trace of the unstable spectrum of the matrix $M$, which was denoted as $\varLambda^+(M)$ in Definition~\ref{D1.9}.
-This result is related to classical results in deterministic linear control systems and the Riccati equation \cite{Kucera-72b,Martensson-71, Willems-71b}, but since we could not locate it in this form in the literature, a proof is included in Appendix~\ref{AppB}.
+This result is related to classical results in deterministic linear control systems and the Riccati equation \cite{Kucera-72b,Martensson-71, Willems-71b}, but since we could not locate it in this form in the literature, a proof is included in Appendix~\ref{AppB}, where the proof of the following auxiliary lemma is also located.